muhammad-shameel-ks/ksdc-tool/README.md

 ### Root Cause

-The investigation revealed that the initial CORS errors were misleading.
-The true root cause was a silent database connection failure on Vercel.
+The initial CORS errors were misleading.
+The true root cause was a platform-specific CORS handling issue on Vercel's edge network.
+The browser's preflight `OPTIONS` request was being blocked before it could reach the backend serverless function, which is a common issue in serverless environments.

-In the database configuration (`backend/src/db.ts`), the `encrypt` option was set to `true` for production environments (`process.env.NODE_ENV === "production"`).
-While this is a good practice for databases that support SSL (like Azure SQL), it caused the connection to fail on your server, which was likely not configured for encryption.
-This failure crashed the backend, leading to the CORS-like symptoms in the browser.

 ### Solution

-The definitive solution was to correct the database connection configuration for the Vercel environment.
+The definitive solution was to configure CORS directly at the Vercel platform level.

-1.  **Database Configuration (`backend/src/db.ts`)**: I have set the `encrypt` option to `false` to ensure the database connection works correctly in your production environment, mirroring the local setup.
+1.  **Vercel Configuration (`vercel.json`)**: I have added a `headers` section to your `vercel.json`.
+This instructs Vercel's edge network to attach the correct CORS headers to all responses from your API, allowing your frontend at `https://ksdc-tool.vercel.app` to make requests.
+This is the recommended and most robust solution for this environment.
-2.  **Code Cleanup**: I have reverted the unnecessary CORS-related changes in `vercel.json` and `backend/src/server.ts`, restoring the standard configuration.
+2.  **Code Cleanup**: I have reverted all previous changes to `backend/src/server.ts` and `backend/src/db.ts` to ensure the code is clean and uses standard configurations for local development.

 ### Next Steps

-1.  **Redeploy to Vercel**: Please redeploy the application to Vercel to apply the database connection fix.
+1.  **Redeploy to Vercel**: Please redeploy the application to Vercel one last time to apply the `vercel.json` configuration.
 2.  **Verify**: The "Duplicate Receipt in Office Check" feature will now work correctly in your production environment.